Welcome to The East Norwich Medical Partnership

 FREE PUBLIC Wifi ACCESS

 Public Wifi access is now being provided by NHS England for patients in GP Surgeries.
-This is now live at Thorpe Health Centre and will become live at Sprowston Primary Care Centre in the not too distant future.
+This is now live at Thorpe Health Centre and Sprowston Primary Care Centre.
+Go to the settings in your mobile phone to set up your account.
+This will then give you access to NHS wifi in any NHS building that has this facility.

 MJOG Text/Smart Phone MESSAGING SERVICE